caponetto/vscode-quarkus-djl/README.md

 ## Generating the vsix file

-Run `yarn run init && yarn run build:prod` if you want to generate the `vsix` file.
+Run `yarn bootstrap && yarn build:prod` if you want to generate the `vsix` file.

 Once the build process is done, the `vsix` file will be at `packages/vscode-extension/dist`.